Turkey In 7 Days: An Itinerary For Every Kind Of Traveller

 The palace preserves ancient relics and belongings of the Sultans.
 It displays what the Islamic world considers to be some of the most important relics of Prophet Muhammad.
 Topkapı Palace shuts at 4.45pm, though, so make sure you get there in time.

 As your last stop of the day, head to the Grand Bazaar, one of the world’s oldest markets.
 Wandering through these busy market streets is part of the Turkish experience.

 Look for ceramics, lanterns, jewellery, silks, and of course, sumptuous Turkish delights.

 If you’re interested in local food, you’ll find a lot of restaurants serving Turkish food around the area.
 Byzantion Bistro Restaurant, Lezzet-i Sark and Vefa Bozacisi are among the popular ones.

-End your day with a sumptuous Turkish meal and head to your hotel for a good night’s sleep.
-You’ll need some rest for the day ahead of you.
+End your day with a delicious Turkish meal and head to your hotel for a good night’s sleep.
+You’ll need the rest for the day ahead of you.

 If you missed out on any of the important landmarks from day one, use this morning to cover them.
 If you’re a history buff and looking for other important landmarks in the city, explore the Basilica Cistern, Dolmabahçe Palace and the Galata Tower.